cloudera/opdb-docker/README.md

     127.0.0.1       localhost opdb-docker

-The docker runs on the following resource settings:
+It is recommended to run the container with at least the following resources:
 * CPUs: 6
 * Memory: 10 GB
 * Swap: 1.5 GB
 * Disk image size: 64 GB

-Setting smaller amounts may cause issues with Omid.
+Setting smaller amounts may cause issues with memory allocation.

 Build Image
 -----------